Saturday, May 30, 2015

 Bill is in his second stint with the Yankees.
 From 1963 through 1967 he served as traveling secretary and as stadium manager.
 From 1968 to 1977 he was president of Small Business Investment Company in Manhattan.
 He returned to the Yankees in 1978 as Director of Scouting and in 1980 was named Vice-President of Baseball Operations.

 Bergesch began his career with the St. Louis Cardinals organization following his graduation from Washington University in St. Louis.
-He began as general manager in Albany, GA and also worked in Winston Salem, NC, Columbus, GA and Omaha, NB.
+He began as general manager in Albany, Georgia, and also worked in Winston Salem, North Carolina, Columbus, Georgia, and Omaha, Nebraska.
 In 1959 and 1960 he served as scouting coordinator in St. Louis.

 He moved to the Kansas City Athletics as assistant general manager in 1962 and worked with the New York Mets as the farm and scouting director, setting up farm clubs and hiring scouts for the new expansion team."